TransVault/documentation/onboard/howto.md

 On the workflow pallette, Click the cog icon on your Mail User step.

-If you are choosing a previously created Template select the appropriate one from the drop down list.
+If you are selecting a previously created Template choose the appropriate one from the drop down list.

 ![Select Template](images/template-options.jpg)